-The hologram had a beginning ergo it has an end, as consciousness evolves in the alchemy of time.
+It had a beginning therefore it has an end, as consciousness evolves in the alchemy of time.
 As the grids collapse, everything within the hologram will end as it Fades to Black.

 An increased understanding of artificial intelligence will bring clarity to the concept of reality is a simulation as they are virtually connected.